hhovhann/game-management/README.md

 - Run the application from the IDEA itself

 # Nice to have
-* More manual testing
-* More unit and integration test scenarios
+* More scenarios for unit and integration tests